 Once the search committee is in agreement with the selections for each category, the search committee chair will email the appropriate dean with the names of the candidates to be interviewed; the dean may recommend other candidates for consideration.
+The search chair will also update the Candidate status in PeopleAdmin by selecting them for "Preliminary Interview Approval" in the system.
 Once the dean has approved the selections, the appropriate column for each candidate will then be marked on the Applicant Flow Log, and the persons who were chosen may be contacted for a preliminary interview.
-All preliminary interviews should use the same channel for communication, e.g., telephone, Skype, etc. The search committee will then conduct the interviews, using the guidelines provide by the director of faculty recruitment.
+All preliminary interviews should use the same channel for communication, e.g., telephone, Skype, Google Meet, Zoom, etc. The search committee will then conduct the interviews, using the guidelines provided by the director of faculty recruitment.
 Committees are encouraged to use a standardized set of interview question, to be supplemented as appropriate with individualized additional questions.